fraser-lab/fraser-lab.github.io/contact/index.md

   * **[Chemistry and Chemical Biology](http://ccb.ucsf.edu/)**: The Chemistry and Chemical Biology Graduate Program (CCB) at the University of California, San Francisco (UCSF) prepares scientists to address problems at the intersection of chemistry and biology by providing a chemical foundation for understanding complex biological processes at an atomic level.
   * **[Pharmaceutical Sciences and Pharmacogenomics](http://pspg.ucsf.edu/)**: The Pharmaceutical Sciences and Pharmacogenomics (PSPG) Graduate Program at the University of California, San Francisco (UCSF) focuses on how to develop effective drug therapies for patients that have a minimum of adverse effects.
   * **[Tetrad](http://tetrad.ucsf.edu/)**: The Tetrad graduate program offers diverse training in Biochemistry & Molecular Biology, Cell Biology, Developmental Biology, & Genetics.

 ***
+  # Postdoctoral Fellows

+  ###Inquiries about Postdoctoral positions should be emailed directly to James Fraser and clearly, but briefly, articulate why you are potentially interested in joining the lab.
+Candidates will be encouraged to explore applying for extramural fellowships to support their research.

+***
 # Directions to the Fraser Lab